morrownr/7612u/Bridged_Wireless_Access_Point-Ubuntu-1.md

 WiFi signal is weak or otherwise does not meet expectations.

-This guide disables Network Manager and makes use of systemd-networkd so as to provide consistency amoung the various Linux platforms that are supported.
+This guide disables Network Manager and makes use of systemd-networkd so as to provide consistency among the various Linux platforms that are supported.

 #### Single Band